miloxeon/boldstepper/README.md

 ## Errors made
  - Lack of software design skills made me to rewrite the whole game _four times_.

- - I didn't ever knew how to use Git, and some code and recources were lost forever.
+ - I didn't ever knew how to use Git, and some code and resources were lost forever.

  - I was familiar with C and tried to move that imperative experience to declarative ActionScript field.
 The imperative code I've been writing was awful.